Adaptive Domain Models: Bayesian Evolution, Warm Rotation, and Principled Training for Geometric and Neuromorphic AI: The Bayesian Training Model

 A tractable alternative is available.
 Large general-purpose language models, trained on scientific literature, engineering documentation, and technical corpora at scale, absorb statistical regularities about physical relationships, dimensional constraints, causal dependencies, and probabilistic reasoning patterns.
 This accumulated structure constitutes a latent prior: not formally specified, not dimensionally annotated, and not geometrically coherent in the sense the DTS and PHG require, but present and accessible.

 Recent empirical work~\cite{vansteenkiste2026} establishes the key precondition: latent Bayesian structure in general-purpose LLMs is accessible through targeted fine-tuning and generalizes across domains.
 This result, developed independently of the ADM framework, confirms that the prior knowledge absorbed during large-scale pretraining is not merely a surface statistical regularity but a structural property that can be elicited and directed.
+The van Steenkiste and Linzen study evaluates belief updating on a sequential recommendation task with a five-round horizon and discrete preference structure, and their generalization claim covers transfer across semantically related task families of comparable structure.
+Physical domains of the kind targeted by ADM, with continuous dimensional parameters, geometric grade structure, and strong multi-physics coupling, lie outside the evaluated task family.
+The result therefore establishes that elicitation is empirically feasible in at least one non-trivial regime; whether the same elicitation procedure transfers cleanly to dimensionally annotated physical domains is an open question, and the filtering stage described below is designed in part to absorb the transfer gap.

 We propose \emph{Bayesian distillation} as the mechanism that makes this accessible structure useful within the ADM architecture.
 The process operates in three stages.
 In the extraction stage, a general-purpose model is queried over a target domain's problem space: its outputs, uncertainty characterizations, and internal activation patterns are collected as an unstructured empirical prior distribution over domain parameters.
 In the formalization stage, this distribution is passed through the ADM training regime: the DTS dimensional annotations act as a filter, retaining probability mass consistent with the domain's dimensional constraints and attenuating mass that violates them; the PHG grade constraints perform the same function for geometric structure.
 In the certification stage, the resulting weight configuration is elaborated by Composer, PHG proof obligations are discharged, and the distilled prior is registered as a version record with provenance traceable to the source model.